infinum/frontend-handbook/JavaScript development/Frameworks/React.md

 ### Rendering Arrays of Data
 - use array's **map** method to render items from an array
+- you should have a unique key for each element
+- don't use array's index as a key

 ``` javascript
 render() {